thirumurthis/Learnings/Jaeger/install_jaeger.md

-### Install Jaeger Tracing in KIND cluster
+This blog will explain how to deploy the Jaeger all-in-one image in KIND cluster using the Jaeger operator.

+**Pre-requesites**

+* Basic understanding of Jaeger architecture

+* Docker Desktop installed and running

+* KIND CLI configured

+#### About this article

-- In this blog will explain how to install the Jaeger tracing using Jaeger operator in Docker Desktop KIND cluster.
+* First, we will see instructions on how to deploy Jaeger instance in the Docker Desktop KIND cluster

-- We will use the Spring boot service to send traces using OpenTracing (note OpenTracing is now deprecated).
-Latest version of uses OpenTelementry.
+* Next, we will run the SpringBoot application locally to send traces with OpenTracing.

+#### Installing Jaeger

+* Install KIND cluster with necessary ports exposed

+* Install cert-manager, using cert-manager yaml

+    * Based on the Jaeger Installation document it requires cert-manager to be installed in the Kubernetes cluster before installing the Jaeger operator.

+* Create Namespace and Install Jaeger operator yaml

+* Create Jaeger instance using CRD manifest

+    * In this case, have used `all-in-one` mode Jaeger instance

+> NOTE:
+>
+> There are different modes the Jaeger can be deployed, the default mode is `all-in-one` mode where the trace data will not be persisted.
+>
+> `all-in-one` mode is mostly used for local development and data is held in memory.
+>
+> For production, it is better to use `production` mode.
+Refer Jaeger documentation for more detals.

+#### Detail installation instruction

 #### KIND configuration

-- Kind cluster configuration with the multiple ports export
-- In below cluster configuration exposes most of the port, this can be updated to expose only minimal ports mostly 16686, 14268
+* KIND cluster configuration below exposes multiple ports export, it is not necessary to expose all the ports, latter only ports 16686 and 14268 are forwarded.

-- Save the file as `jaeger_kind_cluster.yaml`
+* Save the YAML content as `jaeger_kind_cluster.yaml` file.

 ```yaml
 kind: Cluster